julelang/manual/src/integrated-jule/interoperability/index.md

 # Interoperability
 Jule can interop with C++.
 A code written in C++ compatible with Jule can be transferred to Jule, used and compiled without any problems.
-Everything needed is readily available, as JuleC imports APIs by default to every generated code.
+Everything needed is readily available, as julec imports APIs by default to every generated code.

 ## Using External Definitions
 C++ links are stored separately.
 So to access C++ definitions it is necessary to use the C++ scope.
 The keyword `extern` is used to use the C++ scope.
 The external identifier can be used after the expression `extern.`.